Worshipful Company of Spectacle Makers: History

 The Worshipful Company of Spectacle Makers was founded in 1629 when a group of skilled craftsmen, including spectacle makers and optical instrument workers, petitioned for official recognition of their trade.
 A Royal Charter was granted by King Charles I on 16 May 1629, formally establishing the Company.
 Edward Gregorie, a Master Goldsmith, was named the first Master, and Robert Alt is believed to have served as Upper Warden.
 Following Gregorie's death, his widow Martha married Alt and continued to train apprentices, demonstrating the early involvement of women in the craft.
 Both were later buried at St Ann, Blackfriars, close to the Company's present home at Apothecaries’ Hall.

 The Company's early archives were largely destroyed in the Great Fire of London in 1666, though its original Charter and the Book of Ordinances from 1630 survived—likely rescued by a quick-thinking Clerk.
 These historic documents are now preserved in the London Metropolitan Archives.

 In 1671 the Worshipful Company of Spectacle Makers broke up a batch of substandard spectacles on the London Stone:

-Two and twenty dozen [= 264] of English spectacles, all very badd both in the glasse and frames not fitt to be put on sale ... were found badd and deceitful and by judgement of the Court condemned to be broken, defaced and spoyled both glasse and frame the which judgement was executed accordingly in Canning [Cannon] Street on the remayning parte of London Stone where the same were with a hammer broken in all pieces.In the 18th century, Peter Dollond, an acclaimed optician and innovator in optical science, served multiple terms as Master between 1774 and 1802.
-Other notable past members include George Willdey, an engraver and seller of optical instruments in the 18th century, and Donald Nicoll, a 19th-century public servant and Sheriff of London and Middlesex in 1849.
-George Biddell Airy was a member of the Company and his Company medal is on show at the National Maritime Museum.
+Two and twenty dozen [= 264] of English spectacles, all very badd both in the glasse and frames not fitt to be put on sale ... were found badd and deceitful and by judgement of the Court condemned to be broken, defaced and spoyled both glasse and frame the which judgement was executed accordingly in Canning [Cannon] Street on the remayning parte of London Stone where the same were with a hammer broken in all pieces.